 Part of the treatment for Depression is learning to overcome low self-esteem thoughts.
 People who have low self-esteem can get help in therapy.
 Boosting self-esteem can be a long process.
 Overcoming ingrained thought processes often requires hard work.

 Psychological and medical treatment are there to help you to get out of a depressed state.
 The main treatment is usually medication, talk therapy or a combination of the two.
 It has been found in studies that these treatments may help to normalize brain changes associated with depression.

-Therapies for depression include Cognitive behavioral therapy which is focused on modifying negative thoughts, behaviors and emotional responses associated with psychological distress, Behaviour therapy- focused on modifying the state of violent or angry mood associated with psychological distress and Psychotherapy
+Therapies for depression include Cognitive Behavioral Therapy which is focused on modifying negative thoughts, behaviors and emotional responses associated with psychological distress, Behavior Therapy- focused on modifying the state of violent or angry mood associated with psychological distress and Psychotherapy.

 Medications: - Antidepressant prevents or relieves depression and elevates mood.
 Anxiolytics relieves anxiety and tension and promote sleep.

 Electroconvulsive Therapy- In this therapy electric current is sent through the brain to trigger a seizure.
 It is also known as shock treatment.